BogdanRC/TOP__Foundations--Tick-Tack-Toe/README.md

  - how scope works for functions
  - how to use switch statements
  - to section big a problem into bite sized pieces in order to make a problem more approachable
+ - use the .includes method to chek if a string contains another string

 MOTIVATION: